-1. Are you a current or former employee of of the e BC Oil and Gas Commission?
-I am a current employee.
-I am a former employee.
-I worked there from

-DESCRIPTION OF THE WRONGDOING:
+1. Are you a current or form ner employee of the BC Energy Regulator? □ I am a current employee. \square I am a former employee.
+I worked there from: DESCRIPTION OF THE WRONGDOING:

-The Public Interest Disclosure Act applies to the following kinds of wrongdoing:
+A Disclosure may be made in relation to the following kinds of wrongdoing,: